 You can expect to do four or more hours per week of outside reading and writing for this class.
-This is no joke and non-negotiable.
-For those of you who are less prepared as students, you may need to invest even more time to earn an honor grade and be fully prepared for ENG 1121.
 You should break this work up over the entire week and the weekend.
 You will need to be prepared for discussion activities each class.
-Your preparedness is crucial to the intellectual quality of our class, your own learning, and your preparation to be successful in your goals and aspirations.
+Your preparedness is crucial to the intellectual quality of our class, your learning, and your preparation to be successful in your goals and aspirations.

 To earn the best grade possible, be sure that you thoroughly understand what the assignment is asking you to do, how to break down the work, and that you give yourself enough time to complete each part of the assignment and to go over it and revise when you are finished.
-To do this, you will need to read the assignment more than once, ask questions, think critically about what is being asked of you, and develop a workflow that addresses the problem.